herbie-fp/herbie/ASPLOS25.md

 ### libvdt

 The vdt library is a vectorized math library developed at CERN.
-Building vdt requires CMake which is usually available through your package manager.
 To install, clone the [repo](https://github.com/dpiparo/vdt).
 Then navigate to the `vdt` directory and run
 ```